hilariog/2024-mini/assignment/Report.md

 Excersize 2:
 	2. Using the code in exercise_sound.py as a starting point, modify the code to play several notes in a sequence from a song of your choosing.
-We chose to play the first few notes of the birthday song:
+We chose to make our own song using the interactive note to frequency table:
 - [Link to song demo](https://drive.google.com/file/d/19Uq9blisrXyyjdNyYGA63GBbGnnNggkw/view?usp=sharing).

 Excersize 3:
 	1. Edit the exercise_game.py code to compute average, minimum, maximum response time for 10 flashes total.
 	2. Have the Pi Pico automatically upload the response time data (say via HTTP POST to a REST server to a cloud server of your choice (e.g. Firebase, Heroku, etc.)
-We added Key - value pairs to the dictionary and changed N to 10, so the game lasts 10 flashes at random time intervals before printing the score data (min, max, avg,and score) and writing the dictionary to JSON.
+We added Key - value pairs to the dictionary and changed N to 10, so the game lasts 10 flashes at random time intervals before printing the score data (min, max, avg, and score) and writing the dictionary to JSON.
 - [Link to game demo]().

 Useful Links: